wacfeld/comp/README.md

 ./main
 ```

+## examples
+`example/` contains various source files with example code that can be compiled.

 # Code overview
 - `src/main.c`:
   - If you use vim, you can `:set foldmethod=marker` to make navigating this file easier.
 Otherwise, you can simply search for `{{{1` headings